Academic Buildings and Facilities

 Students are expected to care for their own rooms and to follow all guidelines governing on-campus housing.
 Houses are closed during winter break, spring break, and summer session.
 Noyes House, however, is designated to accommodate small numbers of students staying during each interim.
 The apartment style housing is open during winter and spring breaks.

 A large and dramatically designed College Center, created by renovating part of Main Building and encircling it with a new building, was opened in 1975.
 The center provides rooms for social, educational, and extracurricular activities and auxiliary services for the college community.
-It houses the Office of Campus Activities; a post office; the Vassar College Store; a computer store; the WVKR radio station; offices for student government, organizations, and a desktop publishing laboratory; the community dark room; lounges and meeting rooms; 24-hour public-access computers; a popular snack bar called the Retreat, the Kiosk coffee bar, and Matthew’s Mug, the college pub.
+It houses the Office of Campus Activities; a post office; the Vassar College Store; a computer store; the WVKR radio station; offices for student government, organizations, and a desktop publishing laboratory; a video conferencing room; the community dark room; lounges and meeting rooms; 24-hour public-access computers; a popular snack bar called the Retreat, the Kiosk coffee bar, and Matthew’s Mug, the college pub.

 Three recently renovated areas of the facility include the College Information Center, the James W. Palmer III ’90 Gallery, and the multipurpose room.
 The College Information Center disseminates information concerning local area events and points of interest, including directories, maps, and schedules.
 All information concerning campus events and programs, as well as ticket sales and reservations, is available at the Information Center.
 The Palmer Gallery is open year-round with rotating exhibitions.
 The gallery features the work of faculty and students, in addition to local artists and arts organizations.

+Campus Dining operates dining facilities in four buildings on campus.
 The All College Dining Center is located in the Students’ Building and serves the entire community as a central dining facility.
 Remarkably flexible and efficient and bright with color, it provides seating for over 1,000 people in pleasant and well-lit dining areas of various sizes.

 The Retreat in the College Center offers fresh baked pastries, made-to-order sandwiches and grill items, pizza, fresh soups, a salad bar, a full range of snacks and convenience items, hot and cold beverages, and lots of daily and weekly specials.